Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 \begin{itemize} \item[--] there is a critical point $\bar c$ that belongs to some stable branch of $\bar q$ that is accumulated by iterates of $y_i,$

 \item[--] there is a point $\bar y$ in the unstable branch of $\bar q$ that is also accumulated by iterates of $y_i$ such that forward iterates of $\bar y$ accumulate on $c_{i+1},$

 \end{itemize}

-then one can enlarge the cycle including $(\bar q, \bar Q, \bar c, \bar y)$ and that the orbits of the sequence $(p_n)$ also satisfy the properties $(P)$ listed above.
-One can also assume that $\bar c $ is a boundary critical point, otherwise proposition \ref{prop:*-touching} is proved.
+then one can enlarge the cycle including $(\bar q, \bar Q, \bar c, \bar y)$ and that the orbits of the sequence $(p_n)$ also satisfy the properties $(P)$ listed above, and so $\bar c $ is a boundary critical point.
 In that way, using that the boundary critical points are finite, a critical cycle can be enlarged to a {\it maximal critical cycle}. \end{remark}

 Proposition \ref{prop:*-touching} follows from next proposition.

 \begin{proposition} Given a maximal critical cycle then either the cycle is touching or it is contained in a larger touching cycle (that it is not necessarily a critical cycle).